ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-ingest.md

 There are three types of blobs -- block blobs, page blobs (used for VHD files), and append blobs.

 - Block blobs are used to hold ordinary files up to about 4.7 TB.
+This is the type most commonly used for any form of analytics.
 - Page blobs are used to hold random access files up to 8 TB in size.
 These are used for the VHD files that back VMs.
 - Append blobs are made up of blocks like the block blobs, but are optimized for append operations.
 These are used for things like logging information to the same blob from multiple VMs.

 Azure Blob storage can be accessed from Hadoop (available through HDInsight).
 HDInsight can use a blob container in Azure Storage as the default file system for the cluster.
 Through a Hadoop distributed file system (HDFS) interface, the full set of components in HDInsight can operate directly on structured or unstructured data stored as blobs.
+Azure Blob storage can also be accessed via Azure SQL Data Warehouse using its PolyBase feature.

 #### Azure Data Lake Store